wp-plugins/menu-rules/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Open the 'Appearance' menu item and click the 'Menu Rules' link
 1. Add a new menu rule and click ok.

+== Changelog ==

+= 1.1 =
+* Added new 'force inactive parent' rule
+* Changed behaviour to one rule per item
+* Minor enhancements to PB Framework
+* Cleaned some unused code